 - Do a complete trial run-through before collecting any real data.
 Go over the data collection, QA/QC, analysis, reporting, and deliverable production to determine if you need to make any changes before sending out your field crews.

-Successful consultants are great at finding solutions that can be applied across a wide range of disciplines.
+Successful consulting engineers are great at finding solutions that can be applied across a wide range of disciplines.
 I encourage you to give Fulcrum a try on your next data collection project.
 I’m confident that after your first project, you will find Fulcrum to be an invaluable tool that gets worked into subsequent projects.
 Before long you will find yourself at a proposal interview showing off your iPad loaded with a custom data collection app that you designed specifically for your client.
 That guy next to you holding the clipboard doesn’t stand a chance!